WCS-Marine/local-reef-pressures/README.md

 ### 2.1 Creating the final GIS layers from the original layers

 Run `data-raw/read_layers.R` to create the final GIS layers in `data/` from the six original layers stored in `data-raw/`.
-Beware that treatment of the raster layers (coastal development and tourism) takes a long time to run.
+Beware that treatment of the raster layers (coastal population and tourism) takes a long time to run.

 ### 2.2 Reproducing the Figures and the results appearing in the paper